 Everyone stays in the hotel tonight!!!
 Rooming preferences should be communicated to the San Mar staff at registration on Friday evening/Saturday morning.
 When you arrive at the Monocacy Aqueduct we will have vehicles waiting for you in the parking lot.
 You will be given your room key and check in instructions at this time.
 Dinner will be at 5:30 PM.
 Massage therapists will be available at the motel.
 Don’t forget to sign up for a session.

 42.1 Miles Monocacy Aqueduct (42.1) to Georgetown (Mile 0)

-Breakfast will be in your hotel.
-The buses will meet you in front of the hotel by 8:00.
-Your bikes will be waiting for you at the aqueduct parking lot.
-We will have a rest stop at Seneca and lunch at Great Falls as in previous years.
-We want to leave the Falls as a group so please do not leave early.
-You will arrive in Georgetown before everyone else and risk missing the bus.
+Breakfast is at your leisure in the hotel.
+The buses will meet you in front of the hotel by 8:00; and your bike will be waiting for you at the aqueduct parking lot.
+We will have a rest stop at Seneca and lunch at Great Falls.
+We want to leave the Falls as a group so that we all arrive in Georgetown together.
+We don’t want to risk anyone missing the bus.
 It has happened!
-In Georgetown we will board charter buses for the return ride to San Mar.
+In Georgetown, DC, we will board charter buses for the return ride to San Mar.
 If you are being picked up in Georgetown you can have your friends meet you on Water Street (and the corner of Wisconsin) at 2 pm beneath the Whitehurst Parkway.